DimitrisReppas/End-to-end-wine_quality_prediction/README.md

 ### Dataset

-The dataset we use can be found https://drive.google.com/drive/folders/18zqQiCJVgF7uzXgfbIJ-04zgz1ItNfF5?usp=sharing.
+The dataset we use can be found [here](https://drive.google.com/drive/folders/18zqQiCJVgF7uzXgfbIJ-04zgz1ItNfF5?usp=sharing).

-Download it and put it into: data_given/.
+Download it and put it into the data_given/ directory.

 ### Initialize Git and DVC and track data